HyagoOliveira/AwaitableCoroutines/README.md

 # Awaitable Coroutines

-* Temporary solution to easily run Coroutines asynchronously.
+* Temporary solution to easily run Coroutines as async code.
 * Unity minimum version: **2019.3**
 * Current version: **0.1.0**
 * License: **MIT**

 ## Summary

-Currently, Unity **does not support** a proper way to run Coroutines asynchronously.
+Currently, Unity **does not support** a proper way to run Coroutines using **async/await** code.

 This will change in the next [big update for the Unity .NET environment](https://blog.unity.com/technology/unity-and-net-whats-next#:~:text=Editor%20during%202024.-,Modernizing%20the%20Unity%20runtime,-.NET%20Standard%202.1) where asynchronous programing will be improved significantly. <br/>